 Apart from checking the clock for time, one of the best things Apple Watch does is to monitor your activity – physical.
-Apple Watch tracks your physical movement and keeps a record of steps walked or calories burnt.
+Apple Watch tracks your physical movement and keeps a record of steps walked or calories burned.
 This is highly useful when you are out for a walk or working out in a gym.

-But for some or the other reason if your Apple Watch stops tracking you activities, then it is completely understandable that you get a panic attack.
-Especially after running on street for 60 minutes, just to find out that your Apple Watch has tracked 10 minutes of your workout.
+But for some reason, if your Apple Watch not tracking your steps and fitness activities, then it is entirely understandable that you get frustrated.
+Especially after running on the street for 60 minutes, just to find that your Apple Watch has tracked only 10 minutes.

-Before we proceed to guide on the fix, below are some points you should keep in mind.
-It is possible that you might be misinterpreting some of the terminology on Apple Watch.
-Below are some explanations on how Apple Watch tracks your physical activity.
+Before we proceed to fix the issue, below are some points you should keep in mind.
+It is possible that you might be misinterpreting some of the terminologies on Apple Watch.

-Now this is a real deal, this ring keeps track of your physical exercise.
+Exercise Ring: Now, this is a real deal, this ring keeps track of your physical exercise.
 Apple Watch has been designed to learn from your habits.
-The ring does not move if you do normal tasks in your home or office.
+The ring does not move if you do routine tasks in your home or office.
 It starts tracking once your heart starts pumping above average.
-For instance, a person running 10kms everyday will have to do a little more to move this ring up.
+For instance, a person running 10kms every day will have to do a little more to move this ring up.

-If you have understood how Apple Watch tracks physical activity and still you find that your activities are not properly tracked; check the possible fixes given below.
+If you have understood how Apple Watch tracks physical activity and still feel that your activities are not properly tracked, check the possible fixes given below.

-#1.
-Make sure you are in an open space that has good GPS reception.
+Make sure you are in an open space that has a good GPS reception.
 It helps in tracking steps accurately.

-#2.
-Double check if location services is turned ON, on your iPhone: Settings → Privacy → Location Services.
+Double – check if location services are turned ON, on your Apple Watch.
+For this: Launch Settings → Privacy → Location Services.
 Now, make sure toggle is ON.

-#3.
-Check if Motion Calibration & Distance is ON, on your iPhone:
+Tip #4.
+Check if Motion Calibration & Distance is ON, on your iPhone

 - Open Settings → Tap on Privacy.